 This California Endangered Species Act (CESA) incidental take permit (ITP) is issued by the California Department of Fish and Wildlife (CDFW) pursuant to Fish and Game Code section 2081, subdivisions (b) and (c), and California Code of Regulations, Title 14, section 783.0 et seq.
-CESA prohibits the take1 of any species of wildlife designated by the California Fish and Game Commission as an endangered, threatened, or candidate species.2CDFW may authorize the take of any such species by permit pursuant to the conditions set forth in Fish and Game Code section 2081, subdivisions (b) and (c).
+CESA prohibits the take1 of any species of wildlife designated by the California Fish and Game Commission as an endangered, threatened, or candidate species.2 CDFW may authorize the take of any such species by permit pursuant to the conditions set forth in Fish and Game Code section 2081, subdivisions (b) and (c).
 (See Cal.
 Code Regs., tit.
-14, § 783.4.)
+14, § 783.4).

-CDFW also issues this Amended ITP pursuant to Fish and Game Code section 2081.15 with respect to blunt-nosed leopard lizard (Gambelia sila) (BNLL).
-Fish and Game Code section 5050 generally prohibits the take of the fully protected BNLL.
-However, for qualifying projects CDFW may authorize the take of fully protected species by permit pursuant to the conditions set forth in Fish and Game Code section 2081.15, subdivisions (a)-(d).
-Because the Project involves the implementation of a transportation project undertaken by a state, regional, or local agency, that does not increase highway or street capacity for automobile or truck travel, the Project is qualified pursuant to Fish and Game Code section 2081.15, subdivisions (b)(3).3
+Fish and Game Code section 5050 generally prohibits the take of the fully protected bluntnosed leopard lizard (Gambelia sila).
+Fish and Game Code section 2081.14 allows CDFW to authorize the take of a fully protected species resulting from impacts attributable to, or otherwise related to, the implementation of a transportation project undertaken by a state, regional, or local agency, that does not increase highway or street capacity for automobile or truck travel if the conditions set forth in Fish and Game Code section 2081.15, subdivisions (a-d) are satisfied.3